 No. However, you do need to be an effective communicator in the English language.

 Most of our volunteers are retirees and we know that they enjoy travelling.
-Our program operates in school terms so if it is possible to take holidays during school holidays that is idea.
+Our program operates in school terms so if it is possible to take holidays during school holidays that is ideal.
 However, once you have established a relationship with the student that you are mentoring it is not a problem is you let them know that you will be away for a few weeks travelling.

 Yes, SVPACT provides public liability and personal accident insurance cover for all volunteer mentors.